 Every day is a new adventure for Oskar.
-The world to him is brand new and surprising, or startling or frightening, and it is refreshing to see it through his three month old puppy eyes.
+The world to him is brand new and surprising, or startling and frightening, and it is refreshing to see it through his three month old puppy eyes.

 This week has been a pivotal week for us, as he is now allowed out into the wider world, vaccinations having taken.
 He loves his short walks but has to become accustomed to the constraints of a lead as he tears headlong through the village, snuffling and sniffing, stopping in wonder and terror for every car that goes by (no pavements for us to shelter on).